drcount-root/JavaScript-Concepts/Storage/Cookie/README.md

 ### What is Cookie?

-> Cookies are pieces of data, normally stored in small text files sent by the server to the user's browser, and are stored on the user's device.
+> Cookies are pieces of data, normally stored in small text files sent by the web-server using the response HTTP-header to the user's browser, and are stored on the user's device.
+Then, the browser automatically adds them to (almost) every request to the same domain using the Cookie HTTP-header.
 Cookies are designed to be a reliable mechanism for websites to remember stateful information or to record the user’s browsing activity.
 It is used to remember information about the user's interactions with a website, such as login status, preferences (such as your preferred language and other settings), and shopping cart items.
 When the user visits the website again, the browser sends the cookie back to the server.
 This allows the server to retrieve the information stored in the cookie and use it to customize the user's experience or track their activity on the website.
 This can make it easier for you to use the site the next time you visit, because your preferences will be remembered.
 Cookies can also be used to track your online behavior and to serve you targeted advertisements.

 <br>